Richard043/PokedexApp/README.md

 # Pokedex App

-A modern, lightweight, and interactive Pokedex application built using [PokeAPI](https://pokeapi.co).
+A modern, lightweight, and interactive Pokedex application built using [PokeAPI](https://pokeapi.co) and Android Studio as the builder.
 This app allows users to search for and explore detailed information about their favorite Pokémon, including stats, abilities, types, and more.

 ## Screenshots